raspberrypilearning/pick-your-favourite/en/step_9.md

 --- task ---

-Open `style.css` and create new classes for your bod, and each of your content slots.
-Using your new colours to style the slots.
+Open `style.css` and create new classes for `<body>`, and each of your content slots.
+Use your new colours to style the slots.

 --- /task ---